-Aaron Huey Sonnenschein has been at CSULA since 2005 and is currently an associate professor of linguistics in the Anthropology department and affiilate faculty in Latin American Studies.
+Aaron Huey Sonnenschein has been at CSULA since 2005 and is currently Professor of linguistics in the Anthropology department and affiilate faculty in Latin American Studies.
 An ardent believer in the possibilities of international education, he supports the work of organizations like the Institute for Field Research(http://ifrglobal.org/) in providing accessible international educational experiences for CSULA students and others.
 His work primarily revolves around community-driven language revitalization and documentation projects of endangered Oaxacan indigenous languages both in Oaxaca and in Los Angeles.
 He works with organizations such as the FIOB (Frente Indígena de Organizaciones Binacionales: http://fiob.org/) and CEDELIO (Centro de Estudios y Desarrollo de las Lenguas Indígenas de Oaxaca: http://cedelio.ieepo.oaxaca.gob.mx/) in such efforts.
 Dr. Sonnenschein employs an interdisciplinary approach to the study of language and linguistics which synthesizes approaches from linguistics, anthropology, cognitive science, and other fields to provide comprehensive documentation of this core part of our humanity from both scientific and humanistic perspectives.

 Having taught everything from Introduction to Higher Education courses to graduate seminars on Literate Mesoamerican Societies, Dr. Sonnenschein enjoys teaching introductory survey courses, courses that provide students with opportunities and training to work in the field and gain research experience, courses which allow students to apply theories and concepts to benefit communities, and courses which investigate the nature of language and its role in shaping our humanity.
 Nora Torres, a graduate student in the English department, said that a graduate seminar on literacy that she took with Dr. Sonnenschein provided her with “an enriching experience to be able to interact with the community and see our theoretical class discussions come to life."